cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/mitigate-frontrunning.md

 ## Simulation of Auction Front-Running

-Please checkout `part 1` of the example and then run:
+Please checkout the branch `part-1` of the example and then run:

 ```shell
 ./scripts/single_node/setup.sh